-Prof. Fan’s research program focuses on intelligentizing, robotizing, assembling, and manufacturing micro/nanostructured particles, 3D hierarchical porous materials, and stimulus-responsive materials via understanding and exploiting fundamental materials science, physics, and chemistry to address critical problems in robotics, biomedicine, environment, and self-powered systems.
+Prof. Fan’s research program focuses on the fabrication, manipulation, and assembly of intelligent, active micro/nanoscale structures, 3D hierarchical porous materials, and stimulus-responsive materials via understanding and exploiting fundamental materials science, physics, and chemistry.
+She also develops precision tools used in biomedical research.
+The efforts aim to address critical problems in robotics, sensing, biomedicine, water purification, and self-powered systems.

-Dr. Fan has over fifteen-year research experience in nanomanipulation and robotization.
-She is an inventor of a patent awarded nanomanipulation technique, the “electric tweezers” based on combined AC and DC electric fields, which can transport arrays of nanoparticles in both the X and Y directions with completely controlled transport and alignment along prescribed trajectories at a precision of 300 nm, and seamlessly rotate them with desired angle, speed, and chirality.
+Dr. Fan has over fifteen-year research experience in the fabrication, manipulation, and applications of active matter.
+She is an inventor of a patent-awarded nanomanipulation technique based on combined AC and DC electric fields, which can transport arrays of nanoparticles in both the X and Y directions with completely controlled transport and alignment along prescribed trajectories at a precision of up to 300 nm, and rotate them with desired angle, speed, and chirality.
 The technique has been applied to realize the precision drug delivery to a single live cell (Nature Nanotechnology), facile assembly and simultaneous actuation of arrays of rotary nanomotors (Nature Communications), tunable molecule release with the rotation of nanomotors (Angewandte Chemie Int.
 Ed.), assembly of chemically powered rotary micromotors (ACS Nano), and microscale rotary stepper motors (ACS Nano), all of which have been the first demonstrations.

-Recently, Dr. Fan’s team unveiled an effective approach based on motorizing micro/nanosensors that can alleviate a dilemmatic issue in nanosensing, i.e., the difficulties in obtaining both ultrahigh sensitivity and high-speed detection of low-concentration molecules in aqueous samples.
-The team successfully increased the detection speed of minute amount of biomolecules by multiple times with retained high sensitivity, and more importantly, they unveiled the working mechanism by theoretical modeling and calculation (ACS Nano).
+Recently, Dr. Fan’s team unveiled an effective scheme that can alleviate the dilemmatic issue in nanosensing, i.e., the difficulties in obtaining both ultrahigh sensitivity and high speed in the detection of a trace amount of molecules in aqueous samples.
+Her team successfully increased the detection speed of trace amounts of biomolecules by multi-folds with retained high sensitivity, and more importantly, they raveled the working principle and application range by theoretical modeling and calculation (ACS Nano).

 Dr. Fan’s group has made unique contributions to biochemical detection with the Surface-Enhanced-Raman-Scattering (SERS) spectroscopy technique.
 In addition to elucidating the effect of motorizing micro/nanosensors in overcoming the aforediscussed dilemmatic issue in nanosensing, her group has achieved well reproducible, robust, ultrasensitive, and position deterministic SERS substrates with an enhancement factor up to 109– 1010 by structural design and fabrication (Advanced Materials), enhancement with near-field effect (Advanced Functional Materials), and integration on photonic crystals via nanomanipulation (ACS Sensors).
 Moreover, the SERS nanosensors are manipulated to analyze the membrane chemistry of a live cell (Advanced Functional Materials) and applied to release biomolecules at tunable speeds by controlled electric fields (Chemistry of Materials).
-The sponsors of the research include the National Institutes of Health, the National Science Foundation, the Army Research Office, and the UT Austin/MD Anderson Cancer Center.
+The sponsors of the research include the National Science Foundation Mid-CAREER Advancement Award, the National Institutes of Health, the Army Research Office, and the UT Austin/MD Anderson Cancer Center.

 Various 3D micro/nanoporous metallic, carbonaceous, and hybrid structures have been fabricated.
 Materials and devices have been developed for applications in solar steaming for water treatment (Advanced Energy Materials), portable water purification-collection unisystems (Advanced Materials), flexible all-solid supercapacitors (Advanced Functional Materials), strain sensing for music instrument education (Advanced Materials Technologies), and hand-held self-powered electronics (Advanced Functional Materials).
 Her most recent invited review article has been published by Nano Today).
 The research is supported by the Welch Foundation, National Science Foundation, and UT Austin Portugal Program.

-Dr. Fan’s research emphasizes new concepts, mechanisms, and approaches.
-At present, Dr. Fan’s lab has the following research topics:
+Dr. Fan’s research emphasizes new concepts, schemes, and approaches, and she has the following research topics: